 The following was produced in partnership with our friends at JackThreads.
 They take the guesswork out of finding cool, accessible style.
 Try on anything at home — for free — and only pay for what works with TryOuts.
 Now you can focus on your kid while still dressing like an adult.

 If you thought having a kid was your ticket to wearing sweatpants full-time, sorry Costanza, but this ain’t the Summer Of Dad.
 If anything, becoming a father is a reason to pull yourself together, not let yourself go.
 After all, you’re an “adult” now, at least according to “society” and “your wife.”
 Sure, most of your time and cash get spent on your child, but neither of those is required to dress like a grownup.
 Take it from affordable style master Tim Melideo.
-He’s the sartorialist behind Stay Classic and father to a one-year-old who still finds time to update his blog — and wardrobe.
+He’s the sartorialist behind Stay Classic and father to a one-year-old who still finds time to update his blog — and wardrobe of affordable men’s style items.

-“No Time” Is No Excuse — You Decide How You Dress
+Men’s Style For Dads Tip: “No Time” Is No Excuse — Dads Decide How They Dress

 One huge new parent pitfall is, “Things are so crazy with the baby, we don’t have time to eat/sleep/bathe/[insert necessary, life-sustaining activity].”
 You also apply this excuse to getting dressed.
 But Melideo says it’s a bullcrap excuse … because he used it.